dreamgrove/dreamgrove/content/balance/Compendium.md

 ### TBD

 ## Dungeon Talents
 The following are dungeon talent builds that will always serve you well but mind that there can be some variations based on your group comp or affixes.
-Mind that while all these builds use Moons, FoE will result in about the same dps.
-FoE will often not align with Pulsar which can make it annoying to play with.
+Mind that while all these builds use {{< spell 274281 "New Moon" >}}, {{< spell 211545 "Fury of Elune" >}} will result in about the same dps. {{< spell 211545 "FoE" >}} will often not align with {{< spell 393961 "Pulsar" >}} which can make it annoying to play with.

 The below picture showcases which talents are "mandatory" and which talents you can opt-in to: